marios-code-path/demo-chat/chat-core/README.md

 Within these types, we can create the Objects that will operate during steady state.

+## Encoder - dressed up functions

+Lets take a look at what Encoder accomplishes in code.
+Hopefully it is apparent why its useful if needed at all.

+encoder.kt:

+    interface Encoder<F, E> {
+        fun encode(record: F): E
+    }

+Primarliy I need a way to exchange JSON objects for core type [T,V,Q] objects, and possibly (experimentally) abstract EMPTY values.

+Observe that an Empty encoder for a string simply returns "" (nothing).
+Additionally, a more complicated type such as a UUID consisting of 0's.

+That said, encoders provide more of a convenience and dont get used often, or it may actually go away altogeher if it's use is super limited later on.

-## Types of Hazards
+## Metadata of Hazards

-Creating any Type means being careful about representing data objectives with as little overlap as possible.
-In this project, inheritance takes precedence over composition since this is an OOP language.
+Being mindful about data shape with as little overlap as possible.
+In this project, I try to be mindful about data shapes and attempt as little as possible.
+Inheritance takes precedence over composition since there'll be many service/persistence specific implementations.
+This really is after all, a core library.
-Yet, I try to remain focused on understanding where object state gets directed.

 Here's an example: